retgits/acme-serverless-order/README.md

 > An order service, because what is a shop without actual orders to be shipped?

-The Shipping service is part of the [ACME Fitness Serverless Shop](https://github.com/retgits/acme-serverless).
+The Order service is part of the [ACME Fitness Serverless Shop](https://github.com/retgits/acme-serverless).
 The goal of this specific service is to interact with the catalog, front-end, and make calls to the order services.

 ## Prerequisites